 6. Mix new with old

 First try of a new taste?
 Combine it with a familiar favourite to help your baby learn to accept and enjoy it.

 7. Eat a rainbow

-Different-coloured fruits and vegetables contain different nutrients, so try to include a variety of hues in your baby’s bowl over the next few weeks.
+Different-coloured fruits and vegetables contain different nutrients, so try to include a variety of hues in your baby’s bowl.
 This will give your little one the vitamins and minerals needed to grow and develop healthily.

 8. Don’t forget dairy

-Your little one can now have yoghurt, which provides calcium and important nutrients to help support teeth and bone structure whilst they’re growing fast.
+Your little one can now have cheese and yoghurt, which provide calcium and important nutrients to help support teeth and bone structure whilst they’re growing fast.
 Look for plain, unsweetened yoghurts, or low-sugar yoghurts that have been specially designed for a baby’s nutritional needs.

 9. Hold the sugar

 There’s no need to add sugar when you’re preparing food for your baby, or to offer sweetened beverages.
 Fruit juice shouldn’t be introduced in the first year because of its relatively high natural sugar content.
 Pureed or mashed fruit has some fibre that juice will not, and your baby may likely eat this right up.